FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 • Engaging in dangerous cornering

 Implementing dash cameras into your fleet can both lower fleet expenses and improve driver safety.
-Fleet insurance premiums are based on many factors, including driving history and safety features.
+Truck fleet insurance premiums are based on many factors, including driving history and safety features.
 Adding a dash camera can lower insurance costs while coaching drivers and encouraging safe driving behavior.

 FAQ